[back to home]

 However, this makes it difficult for a query to attend to any specific (key, relative position) pair.
 In particular, the query must have a component pointing in the direction of the desired key, but this increases the attention scores with all tokens with that key, regardless of their position.

-Rotary positional embeddings (RoPE) are an elegant solution to this problem.
-Essentially, the query and key vectors for every token are rotated by an angle proportional to the token's 1-d coordinate position.
+The rotary positional embedding (RoPE, Su et al. 2021) solves this problem by rotating the query and key vectors for every token by an angle proportional to the token's 1d coordinate position.

 To be specific, each attention head has its \(D\) channel dimensions divided into \(D / 2\) dimension pairs.
 For a given query or key input vector \(x \in \mathbb R^D\) located at position \(t\), the \(i\)th dimension pair \((x_{2i + 1}, x_{2i + 2})\) is rotated about the origin by an angle \(\omega_i \cdot t\), where \(\omega_i\) is the angular frequency corresponding to \(i\):